Zrrg/dockerphp/README.md

 ## Launch a PHP Docker Containter with Docker Compose

 Put docker-compose.yml into PHP project directory.
+This file mounts folder its in to /var/www/html of the Apache server and opens http/https ports.
 Then run:

     docker-compose up

-You may use `docker-compose up -d` form for detached from terminal launch.
+You may use `docker-compose up -d` form for launching container detached from the terminal.

 Use `docker-compose down` to shut down the server.